The importance of being agile and adaptiveJan 06, 2021

 This is what he said: “the greatest mistake ever is the whatever mismanagement I engaged in that caused Microsoft not to be what Android is, Android is the standard non-Apple phone form platform.
 That was a natural thing for Microsoft to win.”

-Microsoft had the resources, human, know-how, and financial.
+Microsoft had the resources, human, know-how, and finances.
 It just took the wrong decisions. “and what's that worth? $400 billion that would be transferred from company G [Google] to company M [Microsoft]”

 These companies (and many others) were not able to forecast the future, they weren't agile, and they do not exist anymore.